Shopify/ruby-lsp/jekyll/add-ons.markdown

     # Create the array of signatures that this method will accept.
 Every signatures is composed of a list of
     # parameters.
 The parameter classes represent each type of parameter
     signatures = [
-      Entry::Signature.new([Entry::RequiredParameter.new(name: :a)])
+      RubyIndexer::Entry::Signature.new([RubyIndexer::Entry::RequiredParameter.new(name: :a)])
     ]

-    new_entry = Entry::Method.new(
+    new_entry = RubyIndexer::Entry::Method.new(
       "new_method", # The name of the method that gets created via meta-programming file_path,    # The file_path where the DSL call was found.
 This should always just be the file_path received location,     # The Prism node location where the DSL call was found location,     # The Prism node location for the DSL name location.
 May or not be the same nil,          # The documentation for this DSL call.
-This should always be `nil` to ensure lazy fetching of docs
-      @index.configuration.encoding, # The negotiated encoding.
-This should always be `indexing.configuration.encoding` signatures,   # All signatures for this method (every way it can be invoked) Entry::Visibility::PUBLIC, # The method's visibility
+This should always be `nil` to ensure lazy fetching of docs signatures,   # All signatures for this method (every way it can be invoked) RubyIndexer::Entry::Visibility::PUBLIC, # The method's visibility
       owner,        # The method's owner.
 This is almost always going to be the same owner received )